ZenanJi1024/STATS615-Final-Project/README.md

 Residual Standard Error
 Cross-validated error for Lasso Regression.

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
-For any questions or feedback, feel free to reach out:

 Author: Zenan Ji
 Email: zenanji1024@gmail.com